 Father Christmas may have been and gone, but the fun doesn't end there.
-Boxing Day in London is a great time to visit some of London's best attractions, who fire things up for the festivities.
-So if you've had your share of Christmas telly by December 26, grab your woolly jumper and hit the streets of London for these fun Boxing Day activities.
+Boxing Day in London is a great time to visit some of the capital's best attractions, who fire things up for the festivities.
+So if you've had your share of Christmas telly by December 26, grab your woolly jumper and hit the streets of London with some of these brilliant Boxing Day ideas.

 RECOMMENDED: Find more festive fun with our guide to Christmas in London

-On a clear day the London Eye, the world's largest observation wheel, offers views as far as Windsor Castle, 25 miles away.
-Booking is advised but a number of tickets are held back for same-day sale on site, so it may be worth turning up and taking pot luck if you haven't booked, although weekends and school holidays tend to sell out in advance.Read more
+When better than Boxing Day to hop on the world's largest observation wheel to get a good nosey at the city while the majority of its inhabitants rest?
+On a clear day you can even see Windsor Castle, 25 miles away.
+Booking is advised but a number of tickets are held back for same-day sale on site, so it may be worth turning up and taking pot luck if you haven't booked.

-This attraction showcases weird and wonderful items from around the world, such a 13-foot-long Tower Bridge made out of matchsticks, a piece of the Berlin Wall, shrunken heads, a copy of 'The Last Supper' painted on a grain of rice and a Swarovski crystal-covered Mini Cooper.
-New displays include the laser beam LaseRace.Read more
+This attraction is open every single day, so even if you wanted to get out of the house on Christmas day you could head to Ripley's to see the weird and wonderful items.
+But no one wants to slope off the sofa on the hallowed of all days do they?
+So trip down the day after to gawp at bizarre things from around the world, such as a 13-foot-long Tower Bridge made out of matchsticks, a piece of the Berlin Wall, shrunken heads, a copy of 'The Last Supper' painted on a grain of rice and a Swarovski crystal-covered Mini Cooper.